Published June 21, 2023

 Next employee

-with a value 2, which will enter the records from the 2nd row below the headers.
+is also initialized with a value 2, which will enter the records from the 2nd row below the headers.
 The foreach

 loop takes one employee from the list and is added to the row with ID and salary values.
-Before the loop ends, the value of i should be incremented, otherwise each record will be added on the same row.
+Before the loop ends, the value of i

 to save the workbook as a CSV file.
-The first parameter of this method is the CSV file name and second is the delimiter.
+The first parameter of this method is the CSV file name and the second is the delimiter.

 workBook.SaveAsCsv("sample.csv", ",");